-As an animator, you should know about the keyframes and their types.
+As a leading game animator, you should know about the keyframes and their types.
 I know it’s a little bit boring and a theoretical topic, but I hope this blog will help you to understand what is a keyframe and its types in the easiest way, with help of the Adobe After Effects.
 So let’s dive into it.

 What is Keyframe ?